hatan4ik/system-design-hospital-appointments/README.md

 - **Multi-Cloud Infrastructure Blueprints**: Terraform baselines for deploying the system on AWS, Azure, and GCP, providing a practical reference for multi-cloud architecture.

 ### Out of Scope
-- **User-Facing Applications**: This project does not include a production-ready UI, patient portal, or any other front-end application.
+- **User-Facing Applications**: This project includes a sample frontend application.
+However, it is not a production-ready UI, patient portal, or any other front-end application.
 The focus is on the back-end system design.
 - **Clinical and Financial Systems**: Full integration with Electronic Health Records (EHR/EMR), billing systems, or insurance providers is not part of this project.
 - **HIPAA Compliance**: While the design considers security and privacy, it is not certified as HIPAA compliant.
 The provided infrastructure baselines would require further hardening and auditing for a production healthcare environment.
 - **Production Data**: The system is designed to work with synthetic data for demonstration and testing purposes.
 No real patient data is used.